I am interested in "computers". What major should I choose?

 Alternately, you can explore the MS in Information Systems program.
 It is a 30-credit AACSB accredited program that was started in Fall 2008.
 It is open to people with any background.
 The program director (contact) will assist you with foundation courses you may need before you can start the program.
 A GRE/GMAT test score is required.

 Does the MS program require the GRE/GMAT.
 If so, which?

-The MS in TSM program also requires the GRE/GMAT.
+The Master of Science in Cybersecurity Management program also requires the GRE/GMAT.
 But students may be admitted with conditions if they do not have the score at the time of application.
 Please contact the program director for more information.